 It also went nuclear in the Cavalier room.
 Dixon and i were rejoicing.
 We were slapping each other on the back, whooping with joy, and jumping atop the desks and continuing to jump and holler.

-Major (at the time) JB Lefwich, the mentor, sponsor and all things adult about that award winning newspaper and annual was working through lunch in his classroom.
-His classroom was in front, adjacent to the Cavalier room.
+Major (at the time) JB Leftwich, the mentor, sponsor and all things adult about that award winning newspaper and annual was working through lunch in his classroom.
+His classroom was in front, adjacent to the Cavalier room in back.

 He came in, catching us in mid-air celebration, and put us on report. i think it was the only time i went before Colonel Dan T. Ingram because i was on report up until my last month the next school year

 (Colonel Ingram, the commandant, also was my American History professor that year. i remember him walking to the old single pane window in the front of the classroom, looking out, and thinking the pane was pushed up and the window open, spitting his wad of snuff from under his lip.
 The snuff landed in the center of the pane.
 The dark brown liquid dribbled slowly down the pane with the colonel quietly looking at it.
 He turned and walked back to his desk as if nothing out of sorts had occurred.
 His students managed to muffle their laughs.
 Not one said anything.
 Class went on, eventually dismissed at the bell.)

 i was awarded five demerits.
 Mike was awarded five as well but already had three.
 He had to march the “bullpen,” aka the circle in front of Main for an hour of punishment. i escaped.

 We didn’t display the decorum of cadets expected of us.
 But you know what? i’m glad i did it and would do it again.